UNICORE-EU/uftp-docs/source/admin-docs/uftpd/manual.rst

 .. important:: **IMPORTANT SECURITY NOTE**

-   The UNICORE UFTPD server is running with **elevated privileges**, it can set its UID and GID to that of any user except root.
+   The UNICORE UFTPD server is running with **elevated privileges**, it can set its UID and GID to that of any user except *root*.
    Make sure to read and understand the section below on `Protecting the Command socket`_.
-Otherwise, users logged on to the UFTPD machine can possibly read and write other user\'s files.
+   Otherwise, users logged on to the UFTPD machine can possibly read and write other user's files.

 Installation and operation